 Simple.
 It would have to eliminate all other functions of the federal government.

 An estimated $2.546 trillion (PDF) was spent on mandatory entitlement programs like Social Security, Medicaid, Medicare, Disability Insurance, Deposit Insurance, etc… in FY 2018.
 Based on the increase in national debt in FY 2018, another $472 billion went to off-budget funding for oversees military operations, disaster relief, and various odds and ends.
-Another $310 billion went to servicing the interest on the national debt.
-Combined, mandatory entitlements, off-budget spending, and the interest on the national debt cost $3.328 trillion.
-That is, coincidentally, the exact same amount as total federal government revenue in FY 2018: $3.328 trillion.
+Another $325 billion went to servicing the interest on the national debt.
+Combined, mandatory entitlements, off-budget spending, and the interest on the national debt cost $3.343 trillion.
+That is slightly less than total federal government revenue in FY 2018: $3.328 trillion.

 Given that the interest expense on the national debt is the fastest growing element of federal spending (it’s expected to triple in the next ten years), followed by mandatory entitlement programs, the deficit problem is only going to get worse in coming years.